-Carolien has been specialising as a defence lawyer in fraud cases and larger criminal investigations for over seventeen years.
+Carolien has been specialising as a defence lawyer in fraud cases and larger criminal investigations for over twenty years.
 This will be noticed when you meet her.
 Regardless of the scope of the case and its complexity, she gets to the heart of the problem immediately by asking incisive questions.
 From that moment on she builds up the defence, resolute to the end.

 Carolien is passionate and demonstrates empathy and never lets her clients down, not even in the most difficult circumstances.

 Nobody should come to her with nonsense; she herself does not go to court with nonsense, and the judge knows that.
 She has a reputation to be keen on.
 Carolien is direct in her approach, diplomatic when necessary, formidable and charming.
 In her writing she is concisely and very precisely and leaves out what is of no value.
 This is how she almost automatically became a specialist in conducting cassation proceedings.

 Her clients include companies, governing bodies and care institutions, but also policy makers, medical professionals (whom she also successfully assists in disciplinary proceedings), police officers and people working in the business, financial and real estate world.
 Her network is boundless; she wants to win what there is to win, but always remains realistic, and that makes her one of the best lawyers in her field.